Chessforeva/FlutterChessFluti/README.md

 <img src="icons/flutter-icon-512.png" width="50">

-A simple flutter chess playing application developed in flutter.
-There are two old chess engines ported to .dart language.
+A simple chess playing application developed in [Flutter](https://flutter.dev) There are two old chess engines ported to .dart language.
 Kind of experimental exploration of flutter on MS VSCode.
 Everything is shareable and advanceable anywhere.

 ## Version

-Currently 1.0.8
+Currently 1.0.8  mar.2024

 Web application is playable on web (~10Mb) https://chessforeva.github.io